sleiendecker/wdio-intercept-demo/README.md

 $ npm i
 ```

-Follow the [getting started](https://webdriver.io/docs/gettingstarted.html) link if you run into any issues setting up WebdriverIO and/or the wdio CLI.
+Follow the [getting started](https://webdriver.io/docs/gettingstarted.html) page if you run into any issues setting up WebdriverIO and/or the wdio CLI.

 ## Start the testrunner
 ```unix